IARCP | CERTIFICATION

 Part F: Artificial Intelligence and Risk Management.

-The objective of this part of the program is to give a general understanding of the subject.
-An in depth analysis would require thousands of pages.
+Note: The aim of this section is to provide a solid foundational understanding of the subject.
+A comprehensive, in-depth analysis would require thousands of pages and is beyond the scope of this program.

 - AI, machine learning, and risk.